Arnan de Gans

 Early days

-Born in 1985, I lived a fairly normal live up until highschool where everything started to come off the rails.
+Born in 1985, I lived a fairly normal life up until highschool where everything started to come off the rails.
 The education system tried to force me into a mold I didn't fit into which clashed with everything I am.
-I have created frustrations for more than a few teachers and employers just for 'thinking differently'.
+I have frustrated more than a few teachers and employers just for 'thinking differently'.
 As a result I quit school early to pursue my own goals.
-Since then I have worked for several companies in various tech related jobs before starting out on my own and doing webdevelopment full time in 2012 - I turned my long time hobby into my job.
-So far it's working out pretty well.
+Since then I have worked for several companies in various tech related jobs, before starting out on my own and doing webdevelopment full time in 2012 - Turning my long time hobby into my job.

 Doing the minimalist thing